fzero/lhl-lectures/w1d4-callbacks/README.md

   action(foodItem);
 }

-// Now our callbacks (or function parameters) function slice(foodItem) {
+// Now our callbacks (or function arguments) function slice(foodItem) {
   console.log("Your " + foodItem + " is now sliced!");
 }